TanjaDS/Examensarbete_Airbnb/README.md

 # Dependencies

-This project requires the following libraries to be installed:
+This project requires the libraries to be installed.
+Run setup.yml to create a conda env with all dependecies.

-pandas
-numpy
-matplotlib
-scikit-learn
-nltk
-These can be installed using pip install <library-name> (or pip3 on mac)

 # Author